Keeping Your Monetary Assets on a Leash

 Haha, very funny.
 No, allow me to clarify.

 The premise of the idea came to life when I unconsciously began putting aside shopping money into an extra account.
 Did I tell you that I was a shopaholic?
 Yes, I was, and still enjoy every minute of it, but now I no longer need more stuffs.
-The system that I began to iteratively implement was saving every dime from things I didn’t need every time I was having intentions to spend on something.
-The needless things could’ve been clothes, sweets, alcohol, fast foods, sugary beverages and coffee.
-Don’t get wrong, I still spend money on these things, only a lot less because it makes my mind tick every time I’m about to evaporate my modern-day squirrel skins.
+The system that I began to iteratively implement was saving every dime from things I didn’t need by putting the money right into the extra bank account instead of trading it for materials.
+The needless things could be clothes, sweets, alcohol, fast foods, sugary beverages and coffee.
+Don’t get me wrong, I still spend money on these things, only a lot less because it makes my mind tick every time I’m about to evaporate my modern day squirrel skins.

 Start a new account and start anti-shopping.